bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 So that's what MuSig does.

 And specifically, you know, let's dig into the math because it's actually not too complicated, at least with the key side here.
-The way MuSig works is we have these coefficients that are applied to each public key.So maybe if we start, if we work our way from the bottom up, all right.
+The way MuSig works is we have these coefficients that are applied to each public key.
+So maybe if we start, if we work our way from the bottom up, all right.
-So if you see at the end, the resulting public key that we end up with is ultimately just the first public key multiplied with a coefficient, and the second public key multiplied with a different coefficient, the coefficient being C1 and C2.So really the interesting aspect here is how are these coefficients calculated?
+So if you see at the end, the resulting public key that we end up with is ultimately just the first public key multiplied with a coefficient, and the second public key multiplied with a different coefficient, the coefficient being C1 and C2.
+So really the interesting aspect here is how are these coefficients calculated?

 So one of the things that is important is that the coefficients are calculated by hashing something, and one component of the hash is all the public keys that all the participants are using, which means that in order for the hashes to work out, we need to know a priority.
 What order those public keys are gonna be used in.